 Battle of Atlanta

-On July 22, Hood decided to take on the Army of the Tennessee as it pushed closer to Atlanta from the east.
-In the Battle of Atlanta, his forces inflicted heavy losses on the Federals, including the death of McPherson, but in the end, the Confederates were repulsed, suffering 5,500 casualties.
+On July 22, Hood took on the Army of the Tennessee as it pushed closer to Atlanta from the east.
+During the Battle of Atlanta, his forces inflicted heavy losses on the Federals, including the death of McPherson.
+By the end of the day, the Federals prevailed and Hood suffered 5,500 casualties.

 Hood Frustrates Sherman

-Having been unsuccessful in approaching Atlanta from the north and east, Sherman decided to try assaults from the south and west.
+Having been unsuccessful in approaching Atlanta from the north and east, Sherman tried assaults from the south and west.
 At the Battles of Ezra Church on July 28, Confederate defenders prevented Union forces from cutting the rail line between East Point and Atlanta.
 To the south, on July 30, Rebel forces repelled a daring Union cavalry raid, aimed at severing supply lines into the city.

 Hood Evacuates Atlanta

-In addition to losing the city, the Confederates suffered roughly 32,000 casualties during the Atlanta Campaign.
-The Union lost about 37,000 soldiers to acquire their prize.
+Besides losing the city, the Confederates suffered roughly 32,000 casualties during the Atlanta Campaign.
+The Union lost about 37,000 soldiers to win their prize.
 Although Hood’s army escaped, the capture of the Georgia capital helped ensure President Lincoln’s reelection in November.
-Sherman occupied Atlanta for the next two and one half months before starting out on his march to the sea.
-Before evacuating the city, Sherman ordered “the destruction in Atlanta of all depots, car-houses, shops, factories, foundries.”
-After stripping the city of all materials that could be utilized by the South, the designated destruction began on November 12.
+Sherman occupied Atlanta for the next two-and-one-half months before starting out on his march to the sea.
+Prior to evacuating the city, Sherman ordered “the destruction in Atlanta of all depots, car-houses, shops, factories, foundries.”
+After stripping the city of all materials that the South could use, the destruction began on November 12.
 Before the bulk of Sherman’s army evacuated the city on November 15, Union soldiers engaged in unsanctioned arson, torching private residences and much of the downtown.
-Following Sherman’s departure, Federal troops occupied Atlanta for the remainder of the war and throughout Reconstruction.
+Following Sherman’s departure, Federal troops occupied Atlanta for the rest of the war and throughout Reconstruction.